areaDetector/areaDetector/_sources/ADCore/NDPluginProcess.rst.txt

     - r/w
     - Processing this record will enable Offset and Scale calculations, and set the Offset=-min(Array) and Scale=MaxScale/(max(Array)-min(Array)), where MaxScale is the maximum value of the output data type.
-The output array will thus be scaled to completely fill the range of the output data type.
+The output array will thus be scaled to go from zero to the maximum value of the output data type.
 Note that the calculation of the offset and scale factors is only done once when this record is processed, and these values are used for subsequent array callbacks, i.e. it does not autoscale on each array callback.
       Thanks to Tom Cobb for this addition.